solid/authorization-panel/proposals/wac-acp-diff-story.md

 _:a1 acl:accessTo <card> .
 ```

 Here deduction means quite simply: to create a new graph with the above triple added to it.
-Once that is done, the same `AclShape` written up above holds.
+Once that is done, the same `AclShape` written up above holds of that graph.

  2. for the `<presonal#Rule1>`